aishwaryaw/Automated-Video-Processing-with-Python-Moviepy/README.md

 # Automated-Vide-Processing-with-Python-Moviepy
 Processing Videos with Moviepy.
-Create thumbnails from videos, mix audio, composite video, create intros, and more.
-All with Moviepy, ffmpeg, and ImageMagick.
+Create thumbnails from videos, mix audio, composite video, create intros with the use of Moviepy, ffmpeg, and ImageMagick.